 - A two runway system able to handle both existing and planned intercontinental commercial aircraft

 - International Terminal (T1) building with nine operational aircraft bays, five of which have aerobridges

-- Multi-User Domestic complex (T3 and T4) with three freighter positions and a total of 22 operational aircraft bays, five of which have aerobridges.
+- Domestic Terminals 3 (T3) and 4 (T4) with three freighter positions and a total of 22 operational aircraft bays, nine of which have aerobridges.
 T4 is operated by Qantas Airways Limited.

 - Air freight, aviation fuel and in-flight catering facilities